veeto

 • Requires employers to notify workers 30 days before using automated decision systems for employment decisions.

-• Prohibits automated systems from analyzing worker behavior or inferring personal characteristics.
+• Prohibits automated systems from making decisions based on immigration status, health status, or protected characteristics.

 Get Involved